Léopoldville riots: Background

 Colonial rule in the Congo began in the late 19th century.
-King Leopold II of Belgium, frustrated by Belgium's lack of international power and prestige, attempted to persuade the Belgian government to support colonial expansion around the largely unexplored Congo Basin.
+King Leopold II of the Belgians, frustrated by Belgium's lack of international power and prestige, attempted to persuade the Belgian government to support colonial expansion around the largely unexplored Congo Basin.
 The Belgian government's ambivalence about the idea led Leopold to eventually create the colony on his own account.
 With support from a number of Western countries, who viewed Leopold as a useful buffer between rival colonial powers, Leopold achieved international recognition for a personal colony, the Congo Free State, in 1885.
 By the turn of the century, however, the violence of Free State officials against indigenous Congolese and the ruthless system of economic extraction had led to intense diplomatic pressure on Belgium to take official control of the country, which it did in 1908, creating the Belgian Congo.

 During the latter stages of World War II a new social stratum emerged in the Congo, known as the évolués.
 Forming an African middle class in the colony, they held skilled positions (such as clerks and nurses) made available by the economic boom.
 While there were no universal criteria for determining évolué status, it was generally accepted that one would have "a good knowledge of French, adhere to Christianity, and have some form of post-primary education."
 Up into the 1950s most évolués were concerned only with social inequalities and their treatment by the Belgians.
 Nationalism grew in 1958 as more évolués began interacting with others outside of their own locales and started discussing the future structures of a post-colonial Congolese state.
 A slew of new political parties competed for popular support, including the Alliance des Bakongo (ABAKO), led by Joseph Kasa-Vubu and the Mouvement National Congolais (MNC), led by Patrice Lumumba.
 The Belgian colonial administration attempted to put in motion a plan for decolonization but wanted more time to build up a Congolese administration and prepare for their exit, so they attempted to isolate the country from Africa and Europe and suppress political organization.
 This became increasingly difficult as Congolese nationalism became more popular, so in July 1958 the Belgian government established a study group to consider new reforms in the colony.
 In response to the study group's findings, the colonial administration decided it would announce constitutional changes in the Congo on 13 January 1959.